XClose

 For our greetings package, right now we are adding only the name of the package and its version number.
 This information is included in the project section of our pyproject.toml file.

-Finally, we can set specific options for setuptools using additional sections in pyproject.toml: in this case, we will tell setuptools that it needs to find and include all of the files in our greetings folder.
+Finally, we can set specific options for hatch using additional sections in pyproject.toml: in this case, we will tell hatch that it needs to find and include all of the files in our src/greetings folder.
+We could have skipped adding the directory manually if our package had a __init__.py file (more on this below).
+The best way to look at all the options of a build-backend is by going through its documentation.

 In [3]: